 There is some evidence in animals that tart cherries can help adjust your body’s metabolism and your ability to lose abdominal body fat.
 One study showed that anthocyanins, a type of flavonoid responsible for cherries’ red color, act against the development of obesity.
 Another study in rats found that tart cherries can help reduce inflammation and abdominal fat, and lower the risk of metabolic syndrome.

-The anti-inflammatory properties of cherry juice combined with a dash of sleep-regulating melatonin may help you sleep better, according to a recent study.
+The anti-inflammatory properties of cherry juice combined with a dash of sleep-regulating melatonin may help you sleep better, according to a small 2010 study.
 The results suggest that tart cherry juice has similar effects as insomnia medications like valerian or melatonin on older adults.

 In a 2003 study, researchers pitted cherry juice against the NSAID sulindac, which is the most common preventive anti-inflammatory treatment for colon tumors.
 Although an animal study, it is notable that cherry juice — unlike the NSAID — reduced the growth of cancer cells.